High School Information

 What can you do over Winter Break?

-In early January, Classical School’s counselor, Mrs. Arps, will notify each 8th grade family with teacher recommendations for high school ELA, Math, and Spanish courses.
-For those who prefer hard copies of the documents, folders of materials will also be available for students in late December.
+In early January, Classical School’s counselor, Ms. Arps, will notify each 8th-grade family with teacher recommendations for high school ELA, Math, and Spanish courses.
+For those who prefer hard copies of the documents provided via the above link to Classical’s website, folders of materials will also be available for students in late December.

 Informational events (Explore Nights) are typically held by the AASD comprehensive High Schools (North, East, West) for incoming freshmen and their parents to get answers to their course selection questions.
 Currently scheduled events are listed below.